-The murder of George Floyd in Minneapolis, just a few miles from the Guthrie, sparked a global call for justice and reform so significant that it knocked a once-in-a-hundred-years pandemic off the world’s headlines.
+The murder of George Floyd in Minneapolis on May 25, 2020, just a few miles from the Guthrie, sparked a global call for justice and reform so significant that it knocked a once-in-a-hundred-years pandemic off the world’s headlines.
 The theater has always had a role to play in creating a more just and equitable society, and we will play our part in the pursuit of justice.

 The Guthrie is a historically and predominantly white institution, which means we must first acknowledge that we have participated in systemic racism.
 While we have taken strides to expand the diversity of our work on and off the stage, we have simply not done enough to include and herald Black, Indigenous and People of Color (BIPOC) voices.
 In the wake of George Floyd’s murder, the Guthrie’s Senior Management Team began gathering insight from Black artists and community leaders, staff, board members, national advisers and industry colleagues on how the theater might work toward becoming a more anti-racist and multicultural organization.

 Along with these ongoing conversations, we will proactively and publicly share our commitments to anti-racism work at the Guthrie — not only to outline what we are doing with candor but to hold ourselves accountable and be held accountable by everyone we serve.

 There is no completion date for this work.
 Anti-racism is a daily practice that requires constant pursuit, and the list of actions below is far from exhaustive.
 There is also no room for excuses or merely performative action.
 To be clear, transparent and accountable, we have outlined, in as much detail as possible, where we are currently focusing our attention.
 We cannot correct 50+ years of exclusionary practice in a single gesture, program or initiative, but we are committed to staying the course and creating lasting change at the Guthrie and throughout the American theater.